dotnet/dotnet-monitor/documentation/learningPath/api.md

 ## Adding New APIs

 The web API surface is defined by a series of controllers [here](../../src/Microsoft.Diagnostics.Monitoring.WebApi/Controllers/).
 It's common for an API to expose functionality also available via [Actions](./collectionrules.md#actions) and so methods in these controllers are often wrappers around a shared implementation.
-Each controller may have one or more attributes that configure how and where it is exposed, you can learn more about the notable controller atributes [here](#notable-controller-attibutes).
+Each controller may have one or more attributes that configure how and where it is exposed, you can learn more about the notable controller attributes [here](#notable-controller-attributes).

 If the new API needs to either accept or return structured data, a dedicated model should be used.
 Models are defined [here](../../src/Microsoft.Diagnostics.Monitoring.WebApi/Models/).